swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 http://api.metagenomics.anl.gov/metagenome_statistics/mgm4440613.3?verbosity=full
 has tables of numbers representing the length distribution, GC-content, and high-level summaries of the taxonomic annotations of an NGS dataset.
 The data bundle may not display conveniently in all browsers, but there's a lot of good data in there, encoded in JSON format. http://en.wikipedia.org/wiki/JSON
 Fortunately, there is a python module to painlessly parse JSON into a python dict of dict.
 The script `metagenome_statistics-example.py` contains example code that retrieves data from the website, gets some of the data out of the JSON structure, and plots it.
-Python code that solves the sub-problems (retrieving data via HTTP, getting data out of JSON objects, and plotting) has already been written, so I spend my time invoking and debugging calls to these subroutines instead of finding out how to write a HTTP client or a JSON parser.
+Python code that solves the sub-problems (retrieving data via HTTP, getting data out of JSON objects, and plotting) has already been written, so I spent my time invoking and debugging calls to these subroutines instead of finding out how to write a HTTP client or a JSON parser.

 ##Biopython##
 Biopython has a large collection of subroutines that do potentially useful things with biological data.